liquidinstruments/moku-examples/docs/api/README.md

 The Moku Scripting API is built around a RESTful HTTP interface, allowing for access from a wide range of programming languages.
 It makes remote access easy, as the standard HTTP protocol is low bandwidth and commonly allowed to traverse firewalls.

 Support for the next generation of Moku products.
-The Scripting API supports almost all the same features of the Moku iPad and Desktop Applications; if you need something that's missing, please reach out to our [Support Engineers](mailto:support@liquidinstruments.com).
+The Scripting API supports almost all the same features of the Moku iPad and Desktop Applications; if you need something that's missing, visit the [Knowledge Base](https://knowledge.liquidinstruments.com/) for further information and support.

 Python and MATLAB libraries are provided that wrap the RESTful API in a way that feels natural to programmers of all levels.